How to Make Your Sales Team to Adopt Your New CRM | YouDigital Blog

 It is a sad reality that by the end of a quarter or at least a year any sales representative gets under time pressure.
 That is the moment when they would throw away all the plans and good intentions.

 With bad timing, you can easily find yourself with a ready-to-go product (even after successful implementation) but no one being ready to use it.
 And you will be forced to wait until the beginning of the new sales period to get the sales team focus.
 Don’t forget this and plan your CRM implementation accordingly.

 7. Set the rules

 Sales representatives are typically not very disciplined employees when it comes to switching from one software tool to another.
 You might need to prepare a set of clear rules to enforce the usage of the new system.
-The rules and processes should actually drive the information stream via the new tools and make it impractical to use “good old” tools like MS Excel tables or Outlook contacts for managing the sales and marketing cycle.
+The rules and processes should drive the information stream via the new tools and make it impractical to use “good old” tools like MS Excel tables or Outlook contacts to manage the sales and marketing cycle.

 The success of software implementation is measured by the level of acceptance of ordinary users.
 There is no single magic trick to do it.
 Instead, you need to work consistently on getting the employees on board, applying a thoughtful approach from the very beginning.